wesordonez/feast-landing/readme.md

-# Django Web Dev Template (production ready)
-Use this template to speed up your Django development and deliver web-development projects as quickly as possible.
+# FEAST Landing Page Source Code

-### What features does this Django template include?
+### What features does this souce code include?
 - Production ready, you can immediately deploy this to Digital Ocean.
 - Comes with a landing, about us, blog, and contact page that you can modify.
 - Responsive design.